 Human Resources Intern in Talent Acquisition (Former Employee) – Cambridge, MA – 20 October 2016

 The work culture at Akamai was amazing and I learned a lot from the time I spent there.
 The University Relations Program is perfect and they run many programs during the internships seasons to expose us to the business and to network with others.

 Great company if you're a tech person.
 Otherwise, look somewhere else

 Non-technical position (Current Employee) – Cambridge, MA – 10 February 2016

+Akamai has very hopeful and ideal work culture.
+They try and try to make you feel awesome about what you do.
 But, "try"ing is not enough.
 Started from a very small and tightly knit group of people, while the ideal is great, does not necessarily translate into the future very well, IMHO.
 Very little to no talent management.
 Manager trainings are laughable.
 Stale, older culture remains within groups and very strong office politics drive the majority.
 Not sure about other BU's but where I'm in, there's dwindling next generation of workers, which in my humble opinion, is not a good sign, especially when you look at the market now, that there are a plenty of competitors who are trying to do the same as Akamai does.

 Growing pain? maybe.
 But you can't keep continue to have the "pain".
 You need to learn and adapt to get out of the funk.
 It seems that senior management is oblivious to what is actually going on below their level.

+Great company if you're an engineer.
+They are treated very well.
 Otherwise, there are plenty of other companies that you CAN get treated very well for your non-technical contribution.